 He had little training on the procedure and limited access to proper medical equipment.
 Yet the operation was successful.
 The event was later dramatized in the Cary Grant movie, “Destination Tokyo.”

-7. On July 12, 1948, Ruth Flora became the first woman to be a hospital corpsman.
+7. On July 12, 1948, Ruth Flora became the first woman to enlist as a Navy Hospital Corps member .

 Today, women serve in every rate, from seaman to admiral, and in every job from naval aviator to deep-sea diver.